yairEO/knobs/README.md

 * Labels - allows grouping of every knob defined after a label
 * **Expand/Collapse** knobs groups
 * Apply change live, on-the-fly, or with an <kbd>Apply</kbd> button
+* Automatically uses already-declared CSS variables as knobs values, if possible
 * Knobs are completely **isolated** within an *iframe* (unaffected by page styles)
 * Allows 3 states of visibility:
   * Always visible